microsoft/semantic-kernel/docs/decisions/0022-azuresdk-streaming-api-update.md

 ### Cons

 - Handling choices internally will require a background task to read the streaming data and update the choices and choice bits on the fly.
-- The user will need to interate over the results even when there's only one choice.
+- The user will need to iterate over the results even when there's only one choice.

 ## Option 2 - Break interfaces, leaving to the caller to handle different streaming pieces.